MistyCommunity/Documentation/src/content/docs/skills/local-skill-architecture.md

 The Skill Runner provides a graphic interface for uploading code, meta, image, and audio files for your skills.
 When you use the endpoint for the `SaveSkillToRobot` command, you compress the code, meta, and asset files into a .zip file and send them to the robot with your request.

 The .zip you create for your skill files can include any image and audio files used in the skill.
-When you upload image and audio files this way, Misty appends the filenames of these assets with the `UniqueID` from the skill's `meta` file. **Note:** You do not need to change the filenames in the original skill code to include this appended `UniqueID`.
+When you upload image and audio files this way, Misty appends the filenames of these assets with the `UniqueID` from the skill's `meta` file. **You do not need to use these modified filenames in the code for the original skill**.

 You can overwrite the JavaScript code file or associate new image and audio files with an existing skill by uploading these files to Misty alongside the `meta` file for that skill.
 You **must** upload the `meta` file for a skill each time you upload new skill files.
 Misty uses information from the `meta` to store these files correctly.
 When you delete a skill, all of the image and audio files associated with that skill are also removed from the robot.